Create a dataset for your knowledge

 Integration with Agents

-Agents can automatically access organization-wide datasets to recall relevant information when executing tasks.
-Configure your agents to use memory for more intelligent automation.
+Cognitive memory enhances agent capabilities by providing contextual knowledge.
+Agents can automatically access organization-wide datasets to recall relevant information when executing tasks and store learnings for future use.

-# Agents can use stored knowledge
+# Agents automatically use stored knowledge when executing tasks

 kubiya exec "deploy the api to production" --agent production-agent